weishiuchang/writeups/onprem-kube-dashboard/README.md

 # Bonus configuration
 With glauth and Dex in place, we can deploy [dex-k8s-authenticator](https://github.com/mintel/dex-k8s-authenticator) to provide `kubeconfig` oauth tokens to our users.
 This creates an ingress for `https://kubectl.fireflyclass.com` for our users.

-This will require a small change to Dex's deployment, the addition of a redirect url:
+As we won't be using external-auth-server proxy for dex-k8s-authenticator, this will require a small change to Dex's deployment: The addition of a redirect url:
 ```yaml
 # dex's values.yaml
 ---